PotOfCoffee2Go/simply-trello/README.md

             card: 'The first card from simply trello!'
         },

-The `content` has the description and card comment texts.
+The `content` has the description, card comment texts, and card label colors.
 The content object also contains a flag that is used if you wish to delete the card.

         content: {
             boardDesc: 'This board was created from the simply-trello program',
             cardDesc: 'The first card is always the toughest',
             cardComment: 'A good friend helps you when you fall.
 A best friend laughs in your face and trips you again!',
+            cardLabelColors: 'blue,green'
             cardRemove: false
         }
     };